-CAUTION: Rotating the chair when it's slid back against the wall can damage the upholstery.
-Position the chair so it isn't chafing when in transit.
+CAUTION: Rotating the chair when it's slid back against the wall can damage the

 Fabric Cleaning

 All material should be professionally dry cleaned to remove any overall soiled condition.
 These materials may be spot cleaned, however, using the cleanability code instructions as listed.
 Sample swatches are furnished to our dealers.
 The dealer will be able to give you the cleaning code and part number for the fabrics used in your particular motorhome.